Convergence of Stochastic Gradient Methods for Wide Two-Layer Physics-Informed Neural Networks for the Poisson Equation

 \subsection{Static randomness}

-First we deal with the quantities related to random initialization, the so-called static randomness compared with the stochastic dynamics in the algorithm, which arises from the random selection of the data at each iteration.
+First we deal with the quantities related to random initialization, the so-called static randomness compared with the dynamic randomness of the algorithm, which arises from the random selection of the data at each iteration.
 The proofs can be found in Appendix \ref{Pro-StaRan}.

 \begin{lemma} For any \(\delta\in (0,1)\), with probability at least \(1-\delta\), there holds

 \end{lemma}